chiarabuoncuore/abremipainters/sparql.md

 Once again, where Gemini provides a brief and direct reply, ChatGPT and Mistral AI offer slightly broader answers, exploring on the one hand all the artist's possible connections with artistic movements and motivating them, and on the other hand the characteristics of the movement itself.

-It's interesting to note, given that the questions provided as examples feature the same topic (artistic movement), how the two prompting techniques lead to different results: the zero-shot one provided, as seen above, two longer replies, while the few-shot one generated more concise answers, yet still including some excess information, either about the painter or the artistic movement.
+It's interesting to note, given that the questions provided as examples feature the same topic (artistic movement), how the two prompting techniques lead to different results: the zero-shot one provided, as seen above, two longer replies, while the few-shot one generated more concise answers, yet still unexpectedly including some excess information, either about the painter or the artistic movement.

-### 3. Chain-of-Thought Prompt
+### 3. Chain-of-thought prompt

 <pre><code>"Which was Francesco Paolo Michetti’s work location?
 Let’s think step by step."</code></pre>